Marxist philosophy: Georg Wilhelm Friedrich Hegel

 In the development of a natural thing, there is by and large no contradiction between the process of development and the way that development must appear.
 So the transition from an acorn, to an oak, to an acorn again occurs in a relatively uninterrupted flow of the acorn back to itself again.
 When change in the essence takes place, as it does in the process of evolution, we can understand the change mostly in mechanical terms using principles of genetics and natural selection.

 The historical process, however, never attempts to preserve an essence in the first place.
 Rather, it develops an essence through successive forms.
 This means that at any moment on the path of historical change, there is a contradiction between what exists and what is in the process of coming-to-be.
 The realization of a natural thing like a tree is a process that by and large points back toward itself: every step of the process takes place in order to reproduce the genus.
 In the historical process, however, what exists, what is actual, is imperfect.
 It is inimical to the potential.
 What is trying to come into existence - freedom - inherently negates everything preceding it and everything existing, since no actual existing human institution can possibly embody pure human freedom.
 So the actual is both itself and its opposite (as potential).
 And this potential (freedom) is never inert but constantly exerts an impulse toward change.

 Rupture with German idealism and the Young Hegelians

-Marx did not study directly with Hegel, but after Hegel died Marx studied under one of Hegel's pupils, Bruno Bauer, a leader of the circle of Young Hegelians to whom Marx attached himself.
-However, Marx and Engels came to disagree with Bruno Bauer and the rest of the Young Hegelians about socialism and also about the usage of Hegel's dialectic.
-Having achieved his thesis on the Difference of natural philosophy between Democritus and Epicurus in 1841, the young Marx progressively broke away with the Prussian university and its teachings impregnated by German Idealism (Kant, Fichte, Schelling and Hegel).

-Along with Engels, who observed the Chartist movement in the United Kingdom, he cut away with the environment in which he grew up and encountered the proletariat in France and Germany.
-He then wrote a scathing criticism of the Young Hegelians in two books, The Holy Family (1845), and The German Ideology (1845), in which he criticized not only Bauer but also Max Stirner's The Ego and Its Own (1844), considered one of the founding book of individualist anarchism.
-Max Stirner claimed that all ideals were inherently alienating, and that replacing God with Humanity, as did Ludwig Feuerbach in The Essence of Christianity (1841), was not sufficient.
-According to Stirner, any ideals, God, Humanity, the Nation, or even the Revolution alienated the "Ego".
-Marx also criticized Proudhon, who had become famous with his cry "Property is theft!", in The Poverty of Philosophy (1845).